djourd1/ppgafr/content/authors/fernando-saenz/_index.md

 Senior researcher and lecturer at the International Centre of Economic Policy for Sustainable Development (CINPE), Universidad Nacional (UNA), Costa Rica, Policies for the Rural and Local Development Research Group (since 1996).

 Coordinator of the Ph.D.
 Program in Economic Policy (since 2020).

-Research subjects: institutional economics, development of rural territories and Public Policies analysis, agricultural economics.
-Lecturer of the following courses: “Introduction to Institutional Economics”, “Public Policies”, “Research Technics” and “Applied Research Seminar”, for the Master Programs of CINPE.
+## Research subjects:

++ Institutional economics
++ Development of rural territories
++ Public Policies analysis
++ Agricultural economics

+## Lecturer of the following courses

+For the Master Programs of CINPE:

++ Introduction to Institutional Economics
++ Public Policies
++ Research Technics
++ Applied Research Seminar

 ## Relevant publications related to public policies and governance